LucasVance/2100/docs/index.md

 ## You have no voice.

-??? abstract "Your tax dollars go to bombing civilians and children in third-world countries in order to secure Corporate interests."
+"Your tax dollars go to bombing civilians and children in third-world countries in order to secure Corporate interests.

-??? abstract The Corporate News Networks are propaganda to keep you in submission to the will of the State and the Corporation.
+The Corporate News Networks are propaganda to keep you in submission to the will of the State and the Corporation.

-??? abstract Politicians are easily bought out by anyone that has the money to do it.
+Politicians are easily bought out by anyone that has the money to do it.

-??? abstract Despite living in a "democracy," nobody's vote truly matters.
+Despite living in a "democracy," nobody's vote truly matters.

 Despite living in a "democracy," you throw away your Bill of Rights every time you go to work.